"Life is so crazy And love is unkind Because she came first, darling Will she hang on your mind?"

 Also there's the fact that he probably never met a girl other than the older Air nuns back 100 years ago.

-The trend continues in The Legend Of Korra, with Mako ultimately realizing that he was in love with Korra, who he met first in episode two, rather than Asami, who he met and started dating in episode four.
+The trend continues in The Legend of Korra, with Mako ultimately realizing that he was in love with Korra, who he met first in episode two, rather than Asami, who he met and started dating in episode four.
 Averted with Korra herself, however; she meets Mako's brother Bolin first, but never returns his romantic interest.
-Once he got over his initial heartbreak, he seemed to handle it fairly well.
+Once he got over his initial heartbreak, he seemed to handle it fairly well. ...
+And then, at the end of the second season, Mako and Korra break up and decide to be Just Friends.

 It was revealed by the creator of Hey Arnold! that, had the planned second movie (The Jungle Movie) been made, Arnold would have finally recognized his feelings for Helga and they would have dated for years before he moved away in the also-planned Spin-OffThe Patakis.
 It's worth noting that Helga was the first girl from their class that Arnold met when they were 3 years old.
 (During the series, he crushed on Ruth, then Lila and Summer.
 He lost his crushes on all three sometime during the course of the series.)